ve • lo • drome n. A sports arena with a banked oval track for bicycle racing.

 The Brian Piccolo Velodrome is used for both competitive cycling and recreational cycling and in-line skating.
 The competitive track is 333.3 meters long with a maximum 30-degree slope at each end.
 The recreational track is 200 meters long and has a maximum 10-degree slope at each end.

 Bicycles for velodrome cycling have no multiple gears or brakes, which helps maximize speed, reduce weight, and avoid sudden braking.
-If you don’t have such a bike, they are available for rent at the facility, along with other necessary equipment.
-Track passes and youth track passes that include the free use of a track bicycle areavailable.
+Track passes and youth track passes are available.

 The Brian Piccolo Park Velodrome is also home to the Florida Velodrome Association, a nonprofit group that provides velodrome bicycle riding instruction and hosts a number of events at the facility.